-Your Directors take immense pleasure in presenting the 27th AnnualReport on the business and operations of the Company along with the AuditedFinancial Statements for the year ended 31st March 2020.
+Your Directors take immense pleasure in presenting the 27th AnnualReport on the business and operations of the Company along with the AuditedFinancial Statements for the year ended 31st March 2022.

 |Parameters || |

 |Revenue from Operations (Net) ||87935.76 ||74738.24 ||92306.26 ||78646.96 |